mooniker/float/README.md

 # Float Messenger

-Float Messenger is web-based instant messaging server and client software for small teams built on the MEAN stack with [Socket.IO](http://socket.io/) for real-time full-duplex communication and Brian Ford's [angular-socket-io](https://github.com/btford/angular-socket-io) to facilitate on the client-side in Angular.
+Float Messenger is web-based instant messaging server and client software for small teams built on the MEAN stack with [Socket.IO](http://socket.io/) for real-time full-duplex communication and Brian Ford's [angular-socket-io](https://github.com/btford/angular-socket-io) to facilitate client-side in Angular.

 ## Why 'Float'?

 [According to Wikipedia](https://en.wikipedia.org/wiki/Float_(project_management)), "**float** or **slack** is the amount of time that a task in a project network can be delayed without causing a delay" to subsequent tasks or project completion.
-And because there's no end to functionality that could be added or redone in this project, the challenge is keeping it buoyant (or not giving it too much slack).
+And because there's no end to functionality that could be added or redone in this project, the challenge is keeping it buoyant (or not giving it too much _slack_).

 ## Demo mode